 Production diseases compromise health and welfare of pigs and poultry, generating inefficiencies which reduce profitability and product quality, and increase environmental footprint and antibiotic use.

-The PROHEALTH project will develop an understanding of the multi-factorial dimension of animal pathologies linked to the intensification of production and use this to develop, evaluate and disseminate effective control strategies to reduce impact.
+The PROHEALTH project developed an understanding of the multi-factorial dimension of animal pathologies linked to the intensification of production and used this to develop, evaluate and disseminate effective control strategies to reduce impact.

 PROHEALTH involved 22 partners from around Europe with expertise in veterinary science and epidemiology, physiology and immunology, genetics, nutrition, socio-economics, welfare and production science of pigs and poultry.

 @fp7_PROHEALTH demonstrates the relationship between animal health and welfare in pig farms ... https://www.fp7-prohealth.eu/knowledge-platform/newsletter-articles/prohealth-demonstrates-the-relationship-between-animal-health-and-welfare-in-pig-farms/

 @fp7_PROHEALTH studied risk factors for poor health & performance in European broiler production.
 A multifactorial approach paying attention to ... management, housing, health programs & farmer professionalism is needed to improve broiler performance & health https://bmcvetres.biomedcentral.com/articles/10.1186/s12917-020-02484-3/figures/1

 📢@PIGWEB_H2020 project started in March 2021, aiming to strengthen the #pigresearch community by increasing access to #researchinfrastuctures and ... promoting cooperation between scientists, the #pigindustry and stakeholders.
 Feel free to visit here: https://www.pigweb.eu/.